Tool Test Run

 Then, create a .env

-file in the root of your project with the actual credential values:
+) with the actual credential values:

 Now you can run your tool test with credentials using the same command: